ibm-cloud-docs/containers/cs_dns.md

 Set up the `NodeLocal` DNS caching agent on select worker nodes for improved cluster DNS performance in your {{site.data.keyword.containerlong_notm}} cluster.
 For more information, see the [Kubernetes docs ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/).
 {: shortdesc}

 `NodeLocal` DNS cache is a beta feature that is subject to change, available for clusters that run Kubernetes version 1.15 or later.
+Further, you can enable this beta feature on only classic clusters, not on VPC clusters, because the worker nodes must be reloaded.
 {: preview}

 By default, cluster DNS requests for pods that use a `ClusterFirst` [DNS policy ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-policy) are sent to the cluster DNS service.
 If you enable this beta feature on a worker node, the cluster DNS requests for these pods that are on the worker node are sent instead to the local DNS cache, which listens on link-local IP address 169.254.20.10.